Jean d'Eppe: Campaign of 1281

-Jean's first task as Papal rector was to subdue the strongholds of Forlì and Cesena, which were being defended by Guido da Montefeltro.
+Jean's first task as Papal rector was to subdue the strongholds of Forlì and Cesena, which were being defended by Guido I da Montefeltro.
 To cover his personal expenses, Charles I authorized him to impose an extraordinary tax on his vassals in the Sicilian kingdom.

 By 6 June 1281, Jean had assembled an army of 3,400 at Bologna.
 This included 800 men from France.
 The rest were drawn from the Papal State and from the Guelph parties in Tuscany and the March of Ancona.
 The Guelphs of Romagna under Taddeo da Montefeltro were also represented.
 Entering the Romagna, he took Faenza by bribing the local commander, Tebaldello Zambrasi.
 He also received the support of the lords of Modigliana and Castrocaro.

 Following these quick successes, Jean sent messages to the city of Forlì, ordering them to throw out Guido and his supporters, and to Guido, offering to let him go if he would promise to leave the Romagna.
 These messages were ignored and Jean marched on Forlì.
 He camped at Villanova just outside the city and plundered the countryside from 22 until 27 June.
 He made several attempts to take the city by force, but all failed and he suffered such severe losses that he brought the entire army back to Faenza.
 Joined by Archbishop Bonifacio Fieschi of Ravenna and Guido da Polenta, lord of Ravenna, he then attacked the castle of Traversara.
 It resisted and on 8 July the army retreated again.

 Following these failures, Jean asked Charles of Anjou to intervene with Martin IV to get him released from his command.
 Charles refused.
 On 4 September, he again attacked Forlì.
 On 16 September, Martin ordered Malatesta da Verucchio, lord of Rimini, to submit to Jean's authority and send him military reinforcements.
 On 17 September, Jean's troops plundered the villages of San Martino in Strada and Ponte di Ronco.
 Forlì continued to hold out against attack and on 19 September, Jean retreated again.

 On 2 October, Martin ordered him to reduce his troops to the level necessary only for defending his gains.
 Before this was done, Jean launched one last unsuccessful attack on Forlì on 18 October.
 Following this, the infantry was sent back to Bologna, while cavalry was used to plunder of the suburbs of Cesena before the onset of winter.
 In a letter of 29 October, the pope congratulated Jean on his great "victory" at Cesena.